jonascarpay/alloy/README.md

     - requires strings
   - [ ] literal conversions
   - [ ] type holes
+  - [ ] `printf` in Zig knows the types of its arguments at compile time -- do we want/need that?
   - [ ] comptime stack traces
   - [ ] `builtins.error`
     - strings